lamhq/tech-notes/pages/devops/aws/security/threat-detection/inspector.md

 ## Types of Assessment

-- **Network Assessments**: Network configuration analysis to checks for ports reachable from outside the VPC Inspector agent is not required.
+- **Network Assessments**: Network configuration analysis to checks for ports reachable from outside the VPC.
+Inspector agent is not required.
-- **Host Assessments**: Vulnerable software (VE), host hardening (CIS Benchmarks), and security best practices Inspector agent is required.
+- **Host Assessments**: Vulnerable software (VE), host hardening (CIS Benchmarks), and security best practices.
+Inspector agent is required.